hknutzen/Netspoc/technical.markdown

 may refer to zones as source or destination in rule definition and finally, zones help to speed up the traversal of the graph.
 As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.
-Second, zones can be used to define attributes for all networks located in a zone, and finally, users may refer to zones as source or destination in rule definition

 {% include image.html src="./images/zone.png" description="Zones contain networks and unmanaged routers." %}